Datatamer/terraform-aws-emr/examples/static-spark-encrypted/README.md

 # Cloudwatch log collection example for an EMR Static Spark cluster

 Pre-requisites:

-- In case in-transit encryption is enabled there is a need to ensure that the bucket hosting the PEM file allows S3 actions comming from external resources like for instance, EMR cluster.
+Enabling encryption for EMR requires PEM files located in S3, so the EMR cluster's instance profile will need to allow read operations on the bucket that hosts said files.

 What does the example do?